 If you are someone suffering from a mental illness, it’s not too late to seek help.
-Elevations RTC is a residential treatment facility for boys and girls, ages 13 to 18, grappling with anxiety, depression, substance use, and other emotional or behavioral issues.
+Elevations RTC is a residential treatment facility for teens of all genders, ages 13 to 18, grappling with anxiety, depression, substance use, and other emotional or behavioral issues.
 We strive to help each student succeed and move toward a bright future.

 For more information about Elevations RTC, please call today